Curvature perturbations from preheating with scale dependence: Numerical results

 Plotting the raw $a$ versus $H$ data obtained from HLattice in the form of deviation from radiation domination, Figure~\ref{peakcomp} shows that all curves become flat at late times, indicating onset of radiation domination.
 It also shows the change in asymptote for two different values of $\chi_\text{ini}$.
-Using Gaussian filtering in conformal time with standard deviation of 100 time steps, we can precisely pick the value of $N=\ln(a)$ at $\ln(M_P/H_\text{ref}) = 26$ which would correspond to a constant energy density $\rho_\text{ref}$ to yield the $N$ function Eq.~\eqref{deltaNdef}.
+Using Gaussian filtering in conformal time with standard deviation of 100 time steps, we can precisely pick the value of $N=\ln(a)$ at $H_\text{ref} = 5 \times 10^{-15} M_P$ which would correspond to a constant energy density $\rho_\text{ref}$ to yield the $N$ function Eq.~\eqref{deltaNdef}.
 The two curves deviate due to field excursion in transverse direction \cite{Bond:2009xx}, giving rise to a spike in the delta N function at $\chi_\text{ini} = 1.581 \times 10^{-6} M_P$ as compared to $\chi_\text{ini} = 0$.

 Figure~\ref{deltaN} compares the $\delta N$ functions obtained for three different values of the non-minimal coupling $\xi$.
 Particularly relevant are the values $\xi = 0$ which corresponds to the minimal coupling case and $\xi = 0.004$ which is the lower bound from observations Eq.~\eqref{xireq}.
-As expected from symmetry of the potential, we indeed see that $\delta N$ is symmetric around $\chi=0$ in each case.
+The same inhomogeneous modes are used to initialise simulation for all $\chi_\text{ini}$.
+We expect the uncertainty arising from different random realisations of the inhomogeneous modes to be largely uncorrelated between different Hubble volumes, making its effect subdominant to the statistical error in sampling of $\chi_\text{ini}$.
+As a quantitative check we carry out 32 runs with different random realisations of the inhomogeneous modes for $g^2/\lambda = 2$ and $\xi=0.004$ at $\chi_{\rm ini} \approx 1.581 \times 10^{-6} M_P, 1.203 \times 10^{-6} M_P$ and $0 M_P$.
+We find the standard deviation in $\delta N$ due to this effect is approximately $40\%$ of the spike heights in Figure~3.
+Therefore the spikes are a genuine feature of our simulations and this effect is subdominant.

 Even though the cosmic variance $\langle\overline{\chi}^2\rangle$ is small, it is not exactly zero, and therefore it is important to consider the full range of possible values of $\overline{\chi}$.
 Because the relevant values are small, we can achieve this without carrying out new simulations by re-weighting the data: For a general small value of $\overline{\chi}$, the coefficients (\ref{NPcoeff}) are given by